ckuhlmann/lt2circuitikz/readme.md

 Creating new symbols in LTspice works the same way as it does normally (see the _Creating New Symbols_ section in the LTspice help file).
 There are no required extra steps involved.
 To have good visual equivalence between the spice circuit and the circuiTikz result, your pin spacing and proportions in your spice symbol compared to existing symbols should approximately match the ratio of the two circuiTikz symbols.
 To make debugging easier, you could try to position your origin at the center or at a pin, but this is not mandatory.
 Please consult one of the many good tutorials on how to create symbols in LTspice on how to do this.
 If you only use the new symbol to create circuiTikz graphics, you don't need to provide a valid spice model.
 If you want to be able to simulate the circuit as well, you should provide one.

-### Creating an asy2tex file to translate a (new) LTspice symbol to circuitikz
+### Creating an asy2tex file to translate a (new) LTspice symbol to CircuiTikZ
-asy2tex files are the ones that store information on how to convert any symbol found in the schematic to circuiTikz code.
+asy2tex files are the ones that store information on how to convert any symbol found in the schematic to circuiTikZ code.
 To add a new symbol you need to do the following:
 1. Copy the new spice symbol (asy file) for which you want to add lt2circuitikz support into the lt2circuitikz sym folder you are using, usually `sym32a`.
 The relative location of the symbol file in the sym folder needs to be the same as in the LTspice sym folder.
 I.e., if your symbol resides in `sym\someFolder\newSymbol.asy` in your LTspice lib, you need to place it e.g. at `sym32\someFolder\newSymbol.asy`. lt2circuitikz needs the symbol to look up the pin names and positions.
 2. Create a new asy2tex file that has the same name as the asy file, just with the asy2tex extension in the same folder.
 E.g. if you copied `MyNewSymbol.asy` to `sym32a\someFolder\`, you need to create a `MyNewSymbol.asy2tex` text file in the same directory (thus at `sym32a\someFolder\MyNewSymbol.asy2tex`).
+This is a plain ascii text file.
 3. Open the asy2tex file and enter the required tokens according to the [following section](#asy2texdocu) to produce the desired circuiTikz code.
 Use existing conversion files as a template.
 	* The general outline should be (<> mark places where you enter data):
 		```